What Are the Limits of the Attorney-Client Privilege?

 Posted in General Law Firm on August 6, 2018

 The attorney-client relationship is one of the strongest and most confidential professional affiliations.
 When someone retains an attorney, that attorney enters into a legally-binding agreement in which he or she cannot disclose the client’s secrets or information to others.
 This agreement is the attorney-client privilege.
-Confidentiality is key in your relationship with a Nashville personal injury lawyer, so that the client feels he or she can openly share things with the lawyer.
+Confidentiality is key in your relationship with a personal injury lawyer in Nashville, so that the client feels he or she can openly share things with the lawyer.
 Yet not everything a client says falls under this privilege.
 The attorney-client privilege has the following limits and exceptions.

 Basics of the Attorney-Client Privilege

 In Tennessee and in most states, the attorney-client privilege rule applies when a potential or actual client receives legal advice from a lawyer, as long as an attorney-client relationship exists and the client intended the communication to be private and confidential.
 A person cannot expect an attorney-client privilege to exist when asking a lawyer friend for advice at a cocktail party, for example.
 The lawyer must be acting in a professional capacity at the time of the disclosure.